-Plantbased yoghurt: You can replace the yoghurt with extra full fat coconut milk or coconut cream.
-Just bear in mind that this will result in a slightly thicker end result as the yoghurt adds lightness.
+Plant-based yogurt: You can replace the yogurt with extra full-fat coconut milk or coconut cream.
+Just bear in mind that this will result in a slightly thicker end result as the yogurt adds lightness.

 Vegan white chocolate: You can substitute this for cacao butter.

 Love this recipe?
 Please leave a 5-star ★★★★★ rating in the recipe card below and consider leaving a comment as well, thanks!

 - 1 ½ cups (200 g) macadamia nuts, soaked *see notes